• Skip to main content

 What is Oat Fiber?
 Is Oat Fiber Keto?

-Oat Fiber is not the same as Oat Flour, which is made from grinding oats.
-Oat Fiber is made from grinding the outer husks of oats and is pure insoluble fiber.
-Insoluble fiber doesn’t dissolve in water and is not broken down in the digestive tract, so it has zero net carbs and is Keto friendly.
+Oat Fiber is made from grinding the outer husks of oats.
+How healthy is oat fiber?
+It's pure insoluble fiber, which doesn't dissolve in water and isn't broken down in the digestive tract, so it has zero net carbs and is perfect for a Keto Diet.
+It helps give a more traditional texture and that's why I use it so often.
+Check out all the Keto Oat Fiber Recipes you can make!

 If you’d like to know more about baking on Keto, this article, Keto Baking Made Easy, is loaded with tips and info that you’ll find helpful.
 You might also check out my Keto Sweet Treats eBook that has 50 amazing Keto dessert recipes, all with color pics, macros and more!
 I’m offering it at 50% off when you subscribe to my free weekly emails here.